goyalankit/mbdb/src/Notes.md

 3. Added support for multiple relations. `Join` relations.
 4. implemented update commands
 5. implemented delete.
+6. implement script command.

 #### TODO:
-1. implement script command.
+0. Check for database open/close commands.
+Figure out what to do with them.
-2. close database later in the program without creating locking problems.
+1. close database later in the program without creating locking problems.
-3. Read on index creation and stuff.
+2. Read on index creation and stuff.

 ### Test cases: